RHUL-CS-Projects/graphfellow/docs/html.md

   data-graph-config="background-color:0xffccff,vertices.is-pulse-blur:true"></div>
 ```

-GraphFellow is tolerant of you using hyphens or colons interchangeably in the
+GraphFellow is tolerant of you using hyphens or underscores interchangeably in
-property names here.
+the property names here.

 You can set nested properties using `.`, such as `edges.stroke_color:0x00ff00`.
 Note that this includes `data` config settings, as well as the default and